mdneuzerling/lambdr/README.md

 _Amazon Web Services_.

-The default behaviour is to convert the body of the received event from JSON into an R list using the `jsonlite` package.
+The default behaviour is to convert the body of the received event from JSON into arguments for the handler function using the `jsonlite` package.
+For example, a raw event body of `{"number": 9}` will be converted to `list(number = 9)`.
+The handler body will then receive the arguments directly after unlisting, eg. `number = 9`.
 This works for direct invocations, as well as situations where the user wishes to implement behaviour specific to a trigger.

 Some invocation types have their own logic for converting the event body into an R object.
 This is useful for say, using an R function in a Lambda behind